 While good oral hygiene is critical for keeping our teeth healthy and clean, it isn’t the only factor at play.
 By eating the right foods – and avoiding the wrong ones – you can ward off cavities and reduce your risk of gum disease.
-Before you make out your next grocery list, learn how to choose the best foods for promoting healthy teeth.
+Before you make out your next grocery list, learn how to choose the best foods for promoting healthy teeth and gums.

 How Can Food Promote Better Dental Health?